jherberg462/sqlalchemy-challenge/README.md

 9. Create two DB queries that find the Weather Station ID, and the average observed tempeture, grouped by the Weather Station ID, one that filters by the measurement date being in June, and one that filters by the measurement date being in December

-10. Create a for loop that loops through the results of both queries in step 9 above, and appends the average observed tempeture into a list.
+10. Run a for loop that loops through the results of both queries in step 9 above, and appends the average observed tempeture into a list.

 11. Run a t-test to determine if the tempetures in December are the same as the tempetures as in June.